An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Abstract

 \section{Abstract}

 On-chip communication infrastructure is a central component of modern \glsunknownpl{soc}, and it continues to gain importance as the number of cores, the heterogeneity of components, and the on-chip and off-chip bandwidth continue to grow.
 Decades of research on on-chip networks enabled cache-coherent shared-memory multiprocessors.
 However, communication fabrics that meet the needs of heterogeneous many-cores and accelerator-rich \glspl{soc}, which are not, or only partially, coherent, are a much less mature research area.
 In this work, we present a modular, topology-agnostic, high-performance on-chip communication platform.
 The platform includes components to build and link subnetworks with customizable bandwidth and concurrency properties and adheres to a state-of-the-art, industry-standard protocol.
 We discuss microarchitectural trade-offs and timing/area characteristics of our modules and show that they can be composed to build high-bandwidth (e.g., \SI{2.5}{\giga\hertz} and \SI{1024}{\bit} data width) end-to-end on-chip communication fabrics (not only network switches but also \acrshort{dma} engines and memory controllers) with high degrees of concurrency.
-We design and implement a state-of-the-art ML training accelerator, where our communication fabric scales to 1024 cores on a die, providing \SI{32}{\tera\byte\per\second} cross-sectional bandwidth at only \SI{24}{\nano\second} round-trip latency between any two cores.
+We design and implement \ifpspin two state-of-the-art heterogeneous \glspl{soc} (namely, a ML training accelerator and a smart NIC accelerator).
+In the many-core ML training accelerator, \else a state-of-the-art ML training accelerator, where \fi our communication fabric scales to 1024 cores on a die, providing \SI{32}{\tera\byte\per\second} cross-sectional bandwidth at only \SI{24}{\nano\second} round-trip latency between any two cores.

 }